Utstedt 10. november 2008

 - Additions to the investment universe will take place when the implementation has been successfully completed.

-- The fund shall only invest in new countries, markets and instruments through external fund managers when there is internal operational readiness to enable us to take home assets managed externally.
+- The fund shall only invest in new countries, markets and financial instruments through external managers when there is internal operational readiness to enable us to take home assets managed externally.

 - The investment universe shall be monitored to ensure it is aligned with the investment objectives and that the assets can be safeguarded.
-The monitoring process will take a risk-based approach where previously identified concerns are addressed.
+The monitoring process will take a risk-based approach.